plexiti/the-job-announcement/README.md

 # License

-This software is licensed under the terms you may find in the file named "LICENSE.txt" in the root directory.
+This software is licensed under the terms you may find in the file named `LICENSE.txt` in the root directory.

 [1]: https://bitbucket.org/plexiti/the-job-announcement-fox/downloads/the-job-announcement-showcase-splash-screen.png
 [2]: https://bitbucket.org/plexiti/the-job-announcement-fox/downloads/Stellenausschreibung-Ebene-Engine.png